-- I1.61 Some useful guidance documents are included in the references, but where no specific guidance for a task can be found. the most appropriate and similar activity should be referenced.
-In some cases the level of required lux will be so great that the inherent surface illuminance will pose a significant threat to the dark skies landscape - no matter how well the design meets all other criteria.
-Designs requiring an illuminance greater than 10 lux in most situations in the AONB will produce this threat. - 11.62 Key Viewpoints There are key viewpoints across and outside the AONB. identified in the Key Features/Views Map in Section 2.
+- Included in the references, but where no specific guidance for a task can be found, the most appropriate and similar activity should be referenced.
+In some cases the level of required lux will be so great that the inherent surface illuminance will pose a significant threat to the dark skies landscape no matter how well the design meets all other criteria.
+Designs requiring an illuminance greater than 10 lux in most situations in the AONB will produce this threat. - I1.62 Key Viewpoints There are key viewpoints across and outside the AONB, identified in the Key Features/Views Map in Section 2.
 Proposals should consider the impact on these viewpoints, particularly in regard to the disruption of the continuity of the dark landscape.
-As large scale developments are more likely outside the AONB. consideration should be given to their impact on dark skies and key viewpoints within the AONB.
+As large scale developments are more likely outside the AONB, consideration should be given to their impact on dark skies and key viewpoints within the AONB.